Minhao-Zhang/Fine-Tune-Embedding-Adapter/README.md

 That's all you need to do!

 ## Picking model and adapter

 With my limited testing, for models like `all-MiniLM-L6-v2` with dimension of 384, it works better if you use `MLPAdapter` with a large hidden dimension of 1024 or 2048.
 For models like `all-mpnet-base-v2` with dimension of 768, a simple `LinearAdapter` will work pretty well.

+## Results

+Note, the result of this approach varies drastically with your dataset and your questions.
+I tried this on two of my own RAG system, they showed significiant improvement in one and performance degradation in the other.
+Plese experiement with before actually apply it.
+But you can always undo this by removing the adapter layer.

 ## Acknowledgement

 The content of this repo took heavy insipiration from

 1. [Adam Lucek](https://github.com/ALucek/linear-adapter-embedding)'s YouTube video,
 2. [Chroma](https://research.trychroma.com/embedding-adapters)'s research report.